Yeungnam University: History

-In the early 1970s, the Graduate School of Management and Graduate Departments of Korean Language and Literature, Law, and Economics were established afterward the Main Administration Offices, College of Liberal Arts, College of Law & Political Science and College of Commerce and Economics were relocated from the Daegu campus.
-During the mid-1970s the 21-story main library-cum-faculty office building and the main administration building also accomplished.
-During the 1980s, Yeungnam University hospital, Foreign Language Institute and University Museum opened.

-In 1996, Yeungnam University is approved as an Excellent University in Undergraduate and Graduate Schools, and also as the "Best University" in the fields of business and International Trade, by the Korean University Education Committee.
+In the early 1970s, the Graduate School of Management and Graduate Departments of Korean Language and Literature, Law, and Economics were established.
+Subsequently, the Main Administration Offices, College of Liberal Arts, College of Law & Political Science, and College of Commerce and Economics were relocated from the Daegu campus.
+In the mid-1970s, the 21-story main library, serving as faculty offices, and the main administration building were completed.
+In the 1980s, Yeungnam University Hospital, the Foreign Language Institute, and the University Museum were also established.In 1996, Yeungnam University is approved as an Excellent University in Undergraduate and Graduate Schools, and also as the "Best University" in the fields of business and International Trade, by the Korean University Education Committee.
 In 1997, Yeungnam University was chosen as a "Government-Sponsored Program for Science Education" in the area of basic science and laboratory education and selected as the supervising university for the model Technopark Project.
 Following the year Yeungnam University was chosen as a Supervising University in Machinery field and as an Attending University in Information Technology field for the program of rearing local universities in the Brain Korea Project as well as the university was selected by the Ministry of Science and Technology as Research Information Center for Textiles and Apparel Science.

 In the year 2000, Yeungnam University established the graduate department of Architectural Design, Multimedia Communications, Bio-technology and graduate departments of Sino-Korean and Textile Engineering in Doctor's degree.
 In 2001 University changed the School of Commerce and Economics to the Schools of Finance and Business with the School of Finance and Economics and the School of International Economics and Business.
 In 2003 the Graduate School of Clinical Pharmacy approved, starting with the graduate department of Clinical Pharmacy.
 The establishment of the Graduate School of Sports Science approved, starting with the graduate department of Sports Science.

 Each year, international students join at Yeungnam University for their Masters or Ph.D. degree and proceed on their research work.
 Most of the students are from China, Uzbekistan, Indonesia, Bangladesh, India, Nepal, Bulgaria, Egypt, Malaysia, Pakistan, Mongolia, Vietnam, Poland, Japan, Peru, Senegal and other different countries.

 Yeungnam University currently has academic agreement with various universities around the world including the University of Montana, Old Dominion University, University of Michigan, State University of New York at Albany, Iowa State University of United States, University of Alberta of Canada, Université de Haute-Alsace (since 1999), Novosibirsk State University, Novosibirsk State Technical University of Russia, Fukui University and Shinshu University of Japan and other several Universities of Uzbekistan and China like Nanjing University, Nankai University and Lingnan University, Hong Kong.

 In 2010, Yeungnam University is selected one of the top 10 Asian International Universities for the dramatic changes in global education of the new millennium by Asian Correspondent news report.

-In 2019.
-DOAJ and PubMed Central started to index the Yeungnam University Journal of Medicine, a peer-reviewed and open-access journal published by the Yeungnam University College of Medicine since 1984.
+In 2019, DOAJ and PubMed Central started to index the Yeungnam University Journal of Medicine, a peer-reviewed and open-access journal published by the Yeungnam University College of Medicine since 1984.